 To learn more, check out my article on soil testing.

 If your soil pH is too low (acidic), you can raise it by adding lime (calcium carbonate) or dolomite lime (calcium magnesium carbonate) to the soil.
 Remember that lime will add calcium to your soil.

 Too much calcium will prevent your plant from absorbing magnesium or potassium.
 So, take it easy when adding lime!

 For more information, check out my article on raising your soil pH.

 If your soil pH is too high (basic or alkaline), you can raise it by adding sulfur to the soil.

 For more information, check out my article on making your soil more acidic.

 Remember that adding certain fertilizers and nutrients to your soil can also change the pH, so keep this in mind when making adjustments.

-Cold soil can prevent your tomato plant’s roots from absorbing phosphorus, even if there is plenty of phosphorus in the soil.
-If soil temperatures are below 60 degrees Fahrenheit, then you may want to wait on planting or transplanting your tomatoes.
+Cold soil will prevent your tomato plant’s roots from absorbing phosphorus.
+This can happen even if there is plenty of phosphorus in the soil!

 You can also use row covers for larger tomato plants, to prevent the cold from affecting them.
 Even a few degrees can make a big difference to your plants.